jpcarrascal/motu-ultralite-mk5-bridge/README.md

 ## What is this repo for?

-This bridge application runs on a computer connected (most likely Linux) to MOTU UltraLite mk2 audio interface and relays WebSockets messages bidirectionally between a remote/mobile CueMix 5 app (e.g. on an iPad or iPhone) and the UltraLite.
+This bridge application runs on a (Linux) computer connected to MOTU UltraLite mk2 audio interface and relays WebSockets messages bidirectionally between a remote/mobile CueMix 5 app (e.g. on an iPad or iPhone) and the UltraLite.
 It allows you to control your UltraLite wirelessly/remotely.

 ## Instructions: